All Episodes

 It's a real pleasure to be with you, and it's great to have you with us.

-Telephone number if you want to be on the program today is 800-282-2882.
+Telephone number, if you want to be on the program today, is 800-282-2882.

-Our new email address is L Rushbow at EIBNet.com.
+Our new email address is lrushbow at EIBnet.com.

 One thing I've noticed out there, I'm watching all the pundits, and they all seem distressed now that we're not going to have a nominee anytime.

-I mean, we're going to have a front runner.
+We're not going to have a frontrunner.

-Uh well, I guess Hillary on the Democrat side.
+Well, I guess Hillary on the Democrat side.

 But like the New York Times today, no GOP anchor in sight.

-The convincing victory by Mitt Romney in the Michigan primary on Tuesday means three very different states have embraced three separate candidates in search of somebody who can lead party into a tough election and beyond President Bush.
+The convincing victory by Mitt Romney in the Michigan primary on Tuesday means three very different states have embraced three separate candidates in search of somebody who can lead the party into a tough election and beyond President Bush.

-Uh no GOP anchor in sight.
+No GOP anchor in sight.

-That's uh this is by Adam Nagurney.
+This is by Adam Nagurney.

 Adam, there's a reason for that.